 How to get to Ithaca Falls

 From downtown Ithaca, take Aurora St. north 0.7 miles (1.1 km) to Lincoln St. Turn right, then take a left onto Lake St. The falls will be on the right.
 You can park on the small lot adjacent to the falls or nearby city streets.

 Where to stay around Ithaca Falls

 If you plan to explore Ithaca and its outskirts for a couple of days, Ithaca by Firelight Camps or Shelterbelt Farm can offer the best nearby options for your budget and a comfortable rest.

-Where is Ithaca Falls?
+Where can I stay near Ithaca Falls?

 Travelers visiting Ithaca can stay near Ithaca Falls at Ithaca by Firelight Camps or Shelterbelt Farm, which offer convenient and comfortable options for various budgets.
 Additionally, Argos Inn or Ithaca Marriott Downtown on the Commons are reasonable alternatives for accommodation.
 For budget-conscious visitors, The Statler Hotel at Cornell University offers affordable lodging near Ithaca's outskirts.
 Show more